vanderwijk/custom-post-widget/readme.txt

 Creating and supporting this plugin takes up a lot of my free time, therefore I would highly appreciate it if you could take a couple of minutes to [write a review](http://wordpress.org/support/view/plugin-reviews/custom-post-widget).
 This will help other WordPress users to start using this plugin and keep me motivated to maintain and support it.
 Also, if you have a twitter, Facebook or Google+ account, it would be fantastic if you could share the link to this plugin!

 == Changelog ==

+= 3.0.1 =
+Added html sanitizing to the Content Block post titles.
+Thanks to @palpatine1976 for bringing this to my attention.

+= 3.0 =
+Renamed the plugin to Content Blocks to better reflect the purpose.

 = 2.9.2 =
 Minor layout change to the Shortcodes meta box.